lab7arriam/Serratia_pangenome_2023/README.md

 `Supplementary_tables.xlsx` is an Exel table with all supplementary tables.

 * `supplementary/pics/` folder contains individual supplementary figures.
 * For convenience, in the `supplemenatry/tables/` folder individual supporting tables in CSV format are provided.
-For detailed description ogf the tables, please consult the `Supplementary_tables.xlsx` file.
+For detailed description of the tables, please consult the `Supplementary_tables.xlsx` file.

 ## Data
 Analyzed data are included in the `data/` directory.